KrishnaDhankar/Project_TDS/README.md

-# GitHub Users and Repositories Analysis
+# Shanghai GitHub Users and Repositories Analysis

 - **Data Scraping Approach**: I utilized GitHub's REST API to dive deep into the vibrant developer community in Shanghai, targeting users with over 200 followers to understand their activity and projects.